erwindon/com.dondorp.homey.byrondb/README.md

+### IMPORTANT
+I'm no longer able to properly support this project.
+Anyone that can supply any nice PRs or other relevant motivation will be promoted to project owner...

 ### Byron DB series doorbells
 Homey app to receive signals from Byron DB doorbell pushbuttons; and to send signal to Byron DB doorbell chimes.